-Friendly and outgoing students looking to get more involved with the school can apply to be a part of the Journalism Ambassadors program.
-These students host alumni and guest speakers at various functions and serve as representatives of the school at recruiting events for high school students.
+Friendly and outgoing students looking to get more involved with the program can apply to be a part of the Journalism Ambassadors program.
+These students host alumni and guest speakers at various functions and serve as representatives of IU Journalism at recruiting events for high school students.
 Ambassadors take a networking road trip to meet journalism alumni and shadow them in their jobs.
-Ambassadors must be admitted to the School of Journalism and be sophomores, juniors, or seniors.
+Ambassadors must be admitted to IU Journalism and be sophomores, juniors, or seniors.